vicmora/yahoo_fantasy_sports/README.md

 # Yahoo Fantasy Sports
-Python module for the Yahoo Fantasy Sports API.
+Enhance my fantasy football experience with data-driven decisions and build a Python module in the process.

 See my projects page here: https://vicmora.github.io/projects/